cristidragomir97/rosbag-extractor/README.md

 ```
 * If the requirements list is/becomes broken, do not hesitate to pull request the necessary updates.

-Then, just run the extraction script on a bag file:
+Now you are finally ready to use  the extraction script on a bag file:

 ```
 $ python3 extractor.py [-h] <-v ROS_VERSION> [-s START_TIME] [-e END_TIME] <-f FILE_PATH> <-ft FILE_TYPE> [-i INPUT] [-ts TIME_SPACE]
 ```

+ parser.add_argument('-rd', '--use-ros-discover', help='Option to run rosdiscover', required=False, type=bool)
+    parser.add_argument('-rdc', '--ros-discover-config', help='Path to the rosdiscover config', required=False, type=str)
+    parser.add_argument('-rds', '--node-input-strategy', help='either node-provider or graph-merge', required=False, type=str)

+If you would like to use rosbag extractor with rosdiscover support please you can use the following flags
+* `-rd / --use-ros-discover` - Enable the usage of rosdiscover for node input

 ##### Example